10 Best Tide Pools in San Diego Plus Tips for a Safe & Fun Visit

 The middle intertidal zone is the area that’s fully submerged during high tide and fully exposed during low tide.
 Creatures you’ll find here include California mussels, aggregating anemones, limpets, chitons, California sea hares, snails, crabs, fish, lobsters, and octopuses.

-How to get there: The Cabrillo tide pools at Cabrillo National Monument are located at the bottom of the park.
+How to get there: The Cabrillo Monument tide pools are located at the bottom of the park.
 You’ll enter the park and pay the entrance fee.
-Next, go straight.
-Just before the main parking lot, you’ll see signs to turn right into the tide pool area.
+Next, go straight and just before the main parking lot, you’ll see signs to turn right into the tide pool area.
 The address is 1800 Cabrillo Memorial Dr., San Diego, CA 92106.

-Note: Cell phone reception is very spotty at the Cabrillo tide pools, so be sure to make arrangements beforehand if you’re getting a ride or need to coordinate with others.
+Note: Cell phone reception is very spotty at the Point Loma tides, so be sure to make arrangements beforehand if you’re getting a ride or need to coordinate with others.
 Remember that fourth graders receive free entry as part of the National Park Service’s Every Kid Outdoors initiative.
+Learn more about how to get the pass here.

-Don’t skip the rest of the park!
+Don’t skip the rest of the park.
 After exploring the tide pools, head back uphill toward the Visitor Center.
-Take a photo in front of the Juan Rodriguez Cabrillo (he is the Spanish Explorer credited with the discovery of California), admire the San Diego Bay views, and walk the hiking trails.
+Take a photo in front of Juan Rodriguez Cabrillo (the Spanish Explorer credited with the discovery of California), admire views of San Diego Bay, and walk the hiking trails.

 3. Sunset Cliffs Natural Park, Ocean Beach

-Sunset Cliffs Natural Park stays true to its name of being one of the best places in San Diego to watch a sunset.
-The beach below the park is also called Garbage Beach but is popular for surfing and beachcombing.
+Sunset Cliffs Natural Park lives up to its name as one of the best places in San Diego to watch a sunset.
+The beach below the park is also called Garbage Beach, but it’s popular for surfing and beachcombing.

 Water fills the flat rock channels along the shoreline, revealing plenty of sea life at low tide.
 You’ll see a more rocky terrain on the north side of the stairs down to the beach to explore.